jacoknapp/scriptorum/README.md

 1. Users search for titles, pick a result, and submit a request (kind = ebook or audiobook).
 2. Requests land on the admin queue where bulk or single approvals push books into the matching Readarr instance using pre-set profiles/root folders/tags.
-3. Readarr handles the download/monitoring; Scriptorum tracks request status and shows it back to the requester.
+3. Readarr handles the monitoring; Scriptorum tracks request status and shows it back to the requester.
 4. Notifications (optional) ping admins or requesters via ntfy/email/Discord with one-click approval links.

 The UI sits on top of a single SQLite database (`data/scriptorum.db`) and a YAML config (`data/scriptorum.yaml`).